Shared Day Trip To Essaouira From Marrakech

 (1194 Reviews)

-• Indulge in a fresh seafood lunch at a charming café terrace in Essaouira.
+• Relish a delicious seafood lunch at a terrace overlooking Essaouira’s scenic landscape.

-Late in the afternoon, drive back to Marrakech, and your full-day tour to Essaouira will end with a drop off at your hotel or the nearest car-accessible point to your riad.
+In the late afternoon, you’ll drive back to Marrakech between 07h00 and 08h00 PM, concluding your full-day tour to Essaouira with a drop-off at your hotel or the nearest car-accessible point to your riad.

 Price per person: Days of operation: Number of participants: